gacor84/ANOVA/anova.md

 ## [1] 0.02495065
 ```

-This is the p-value, that is, the probability of being a value equal or greater than 4.24 when the null hypothesys is true; in this case, the probability of a value being equal or greater than 4.24 by chance would be 0.025 (25 times in 1000).
+This is the p-value, that is, the probability for a value of being equal or greater than 4.24 when the null hypothesys is true; in this case, the probability of a value being equal or greater than 4.24 by chance would be 0.025 (25 times in 1000).
 If we are rejecting at a confidence level of 5% ($\alpha=0.05$), we would reject the null hypothesis since $p-value < \alpha$.

 $\\$